valtimo-platform/valtimo-documentation/release-notes/major9/09.20.0/valtimo-frontend-libraries.md

 * **Option to configure extra tabs for object type**

-  Added option to configure and display tabs by zaak object type, so user can see all relevant data in to separate tab.
+  Added option to configure and display tabs by zaak object type, so user can see all relevant data in a separate tab.

-  This configuration is done in `environmente.ts` by adding one or more **definition name** that contains a list of the name of object types, as shown in the following example.
+  This configuration is done in `environment.ts` by adding one or more **definition name** that contains a list of the name of object types, as shown in the following example.

 #### **`environment.ts`**